KalebDutson/Checkers-Agent/README.md

 * `ENTER`: Switch player turn
 * `Left Mouse`: Add a **RED** piece to the board.
 Left click again to remove.
 * `Right Mouse`: Add a **WHITE** piece to the board.
 Right click again to remove.
+* `Middle Mouse`: Print info of checker at mouse location.